arend-lang/site/src/tutorial/PartI/synndef.md

 \func omega => k (\lam x => app x x)
 {%endarend%}

-Let's turn to another example: the type of natural numbers.
+Let us turn to another example: the type of natural numbers.
 Definitions of the type {%ard%}Nat{%endard%}
 and of operations {%ard%}+{%endard%}, {%ard%}*{%endard%} from Prelude can be reproduced as follows:

 {%arend%}